GheodeAI/va_am/docs/index.rst

 It alows you to perform the
 identification of the HW following `Russo index <https://iopscience.iop.org/article/10.1088/1748-9326/10/12/124003>`_, use the classical
-`Analogue Method <https://journals.ametsoc.org/view/journals/clim/12/8/1520-0442_1999_012_2474_tamaas_2.0.co_2.xml>`_, use the enhanced Variational Autoencoder Analogue Method, and even define own/use diferent deep learning architectures for the Analogue search.
+`Analogue Method <https://journals.ametsoc.org/view/journals/clim/12/8/1520-0442_1999_012_2474_tamaas_2.0.co_2.xml>`_, use the enhanced Autoencoder Analogue Method, and even define own/use diferent deep learning architectures for the Analogue search.

 The source code is available at `github <https://github.com/cosminmarina/va_am>`_.